felix-hilden/tekore/docs/src/index.rst

 Features
 ========
 The `Web API`_ provides access to a plethora of data on music and users.
-Tekore implements these most integral features completely.
+Tekore implements these integral features completely.

-- :mod:`tekore.auth`: authentication for application and user tokens, self-refreshing tokens
+- :ref:`auth` for applications and users.
-- :mod:`tekore.client`: endpoints for access to every resource in the API.
+- :ref:`Endpoints <client>` for access to every resource in the API.

+Additional features are provided for your pleasure and convenience.

+- Support for :ref:`asynchronous programming <async>` using ``async/await``.
+- A :ref:`self-refreshing <auth>` access token.
-  Responses are parsed into :mod:`models <tekore.model>` with explicit attributes to ease examining the contents of a response.
+- Responses are parsed into :ref:`models <models>` with explicit attributes.

-Additional features and various convenience modules are provided too.

-- :mod:`tekore.util`
+  They have a readable ``repr`` and can be serialised back to JSON.

+- :ref:`senders`, a hook between Tekore and the Web API.
+Enables retries on failed requests, response caching and session persistence.
-  - Command line prompt for user autentication
+- :ref:`Access rights <auth-scopes>` for user tokens.
+- :ref:`conversions` between Spotify IDs, URIs and URLs.
-  - Read and write configuration from files and environment variables
+- Read and write :ref:`configuration <config>` from files and environment variables.

-- :mod:`tekore.sender`

-  - Async support
-  - Session persistence
-  - Request retries
-  - Response caching

-- :mod:`tekore.convert` ID, URI and URL conversions
-- :mod:`tekore.scope` Access right scopes for user tokens
-- :mod:`tekore.model` Additional response model features

-  - Readable ``repr``
-  - JSON serialisation & dictionary conversion
-  - Pretty-printing

 .. toctree::